Lemon Tart

 Step 1 – Making the crust:

 Everyone can do this!
 And I really mean everyone.
 Even kids!
-Actually this is a perfect baking project for kids.
-You know why?
+Actually, this is a perfect baking project for kids.
+Do you know why?
 Well, the answer is in this crust.

 Making lemon tart crust is easy and more importantly it’s fun.
-This is not that type of a pastry that needs to be rolled out nicely.
+This is not the type of pastry that needs to be rolled out nicely.
 No no no!
 This one you basically stick to your cake tin.
 So kids will love doing this.
 Trust me!

 Simple Homemade Lemon Tart Pic